Reaction Of Lithium In Water

 2Li(s) + 2H₂O(l) → 2LiOH(aq) + H₂(g)

 This equation indicates that two moles of solid lithium react with two moles of liquid water to produce two moles of aqueous lithium hydroxide and one mole of hydrogen gas.
-However, this equation simplifies a multi-step process.
+Still, this equation simplifies a multi-step process.
 The reaction proceeds through several stages:

 1. Electron Transfer: The lithium atom, with a single valence electron, readily loses this electron to become a Li⁺ ion.
 This is because lithium has a very low ionization energy, meaning it requires relatively little energy to remove its outermost electron.
 This electron is transferred to a hydrogen atom in the water molecule.